 - Building Finishing (ex: custom work, upgrades, built-ins, etc.)

-Most companies will complete an external inspection (sometimes internal) that will help generate a replacement cost value.
-Guaranteed replacement cost coverage typically only applies when the home is insured value.
+Most companies will complete an external inspection (and sometimes internal one as well) that will help generate a replacement cost value.

 The goal of replacement cost is to insure your investment accurately and adequately.
 Your Daigle & Travers insurance agent will discuss these factors with you to give you a reasonable replacement cost estimate.